opensearch-project/opensearch-cli/docs/guide/usage.md

-# Using the odfe-cli
+# Using the opensearch-cli

-This section introduces you to many of the common features and options available in the ODFE Command Line Interface (odfe-cli).
+This section introduces you to many of the common features and options available in the OpenSearch Command Line Interface (opensearch-cli).

 **Topics**